Director, Environment and Development Division

-Being of mixed-race Malaysian and British, and having traveled much of South East Asia, Tom was always upset with the level of plastic pollution in the region.
+Being his mixed-race Malaysian and British, and having traveled much of south East Asia.
+Tom was always upset with the level of plastic pollution in the region.

 After one particularly eye-opening trip to the South Andaman Sea, Tom and his wife Pamela decided to start hosting educational, coastal clean ups in Singapore, with the hope of highlighting the issue of ocean plastic pollution to the masses.